 Maven Meter: Lisboa Casino & Hotel

 If the Lisboa walls could talk, what a tale its pink floral prints could tell.
-Most of the story would probably revolve around two lovers losing it in the deep of night, because if there’s a building in Macau that’s seen more sex over the past 50 years than the Lisboa, I’d love to know where it is.
+Most of the story would probably revolve around two lovers losing it in the deep of night, because if a building in Macau has seen more sex over the past 50 years than the Lisboa, I’d love to know where it is.

 First unveiled in 1970, Stanley Ho’s old flagship hotel was for many years not only the most famous casino in Macau, but in all of Asia.
 A precursor to the massive properties that now dominate Cotai, it’s a fairly large complex composed of two hotel wings, two casinos, four floors of shopping and 927 rooms.

 The similarities probably end there though, and it’s entirely fair to point out that the Lisboa’s lost quite a bit of luster the past two decades.
-However it’s still staying relevant as an excellent budget option on the Amizade Strip, where better $1000 rooms cannot be found.
+Nowadays it’s known as an excellent budget option on the Amizade Strip, where better $1000 rooms cannot be found.

 Lisboa Photo Gallery